Sondos-Ahmed193/Investigate-a-Dataset---TMDB-Movie-Dataset-/README.md

 # Investigate a Dataset (TMDB Movie Dataset) #
 ## Overview ##
-The primary goal of the project is to go through the dataset and the general data analysis process using numpy, pandas and matplotlib.This contain four parts:
+The primary goal of the project is to go through the dataset and the general data analysis process using numpy, pandas and matplotlib.

 ## Table of Contents ##
 * Introduction